mktopuz/QM7073/mini-projects/mini-project-01-github-data-audit/ASSIGNMENT.md

 ### Required work

-1. Create a private team repository with folders for raw data, cleaned data, analysis, AI use, and the report.
+1. Create a team repository with folders for raw data, cleaned data, analysis, AI use, and the report.
 2. Add the original workbook to `data/raw/`.
 Never overwrite it.
 3. Assign team responsibilities and document them in the repository README.
 4. Conduct a 10-minute human-first inspection before consulting AI.